 Anyone who loves thrill and adventures has come across skateboarding ideas at least once in their life.
 Activities like this never go out of style.
-The truth is, it keeps on innovating and giving people like you the chance to enjoy it more.
+The truth is, it keeps on innovating and giving people like you a chance to enjoy it more.

 And with the advancement of skateboards come more specifications for you to pick the best one.
 So, you head to the skateboard store and ask the staff, “what size longboard skateboard should I get?”.